-Although parents say they know they should be involved, and want to be involved, they are often not as involved and supportive as they or the school would likeMurray et al. 2017..
-Worldwide parents of all walks of life say that they find engaging with their children’s schools intimidating and that they often feel redundant in their child’s learning journeyBarwell, C. 2017.
+Although parents say they know they should be involved, and want to be involved, they are often not as involved and supportive as they or the school would like4Murray et al. 2017..
+Worldwide, parents of all walks of life say that they find engaging with their children’s schools intimidating and often feel redundant in their child’s learning journey5Barwell, C. 2017.
 No parent left behind: How parents can change the global landscape of education.
 Brookings Institution.
 Access here..
-This is so much more the case for parents with low levels of education, who are living in impoverished communities and had negative schooling experiences themselvesMurray et al. 2017..
+This is so much more the case for parents with low levels of education, who are living in impoverished communities and had negative schooling experiences themselves6Murray et al. 2017..

-A number of studies have found that many South African parents from a poverty context feel very disempoweredmit, A. G. & Liebenberg, L. 2003.
+A number of studies have found that many South African parents from a poverty context feel disempowered7Smit, A. G. & Liebenberg, L. 2003.
 Understanding the dynamics of parent involvement in schooling within the poverty context..
-They feel they have little, if any, say in the education of their children where children are taught by teachers who are much better qualified.
-As a result, they rely heavily upon those who occupy positions of power around them, such as school staff to assist in their lives.
+They feel they have little, if any, say in the education of their children, who are taught by teachers who are much better qualified.
+As a result, they rely heavily upon those who occupy positions of power around them, such as school staff, to assist in their lives.
 This reliance is often simply ignored, leading to an unequal relationship between schools and parents, where parents are unable to hold schools accountable.

-Through this initiative, DGMT envisages a South Africa where parents are able to analyse information about children’s school experience and learning journey, and exercise their power both individually and collectively to demand that all South African children receive a holistic quality education.
+Through this initiative, DGMT envisages a South Africa where parents are able to analyse information about children’s school experiences and learning journeys.
+They can exercise their power both individually and collectively to demand that all South African children receive a holistic quality education.

 Ultimately, there are only two ways to improve the world – through technology and through behaviour change.
 Our annual publication, the Human Factor, focuses on the latter.